krivanek06/personal_website/src/content/posts/18_angular-interview-what-is-higher-order-observable/18_angular-interview-what-is-higher-order-observable.md

 ---
-title: ''
+title: 'Angular Interview: What is a Higher-Order Observable?'
-seoTitle: ''
+seoTitle: 'Angular Interview: What is a Higher-Order Observable?'
-seoDescription: ''
+seoDescription: 'One of the most common questions in Angular interviews is “what is a Higher-Order Observable”?...'
-slug:
+slug: 18_angular-interview-what-is-higher-order-observable
-tags: javascript, angular, rxjs, opinion
+tags: javascript, angular, rxjs, interview
-order:
+order: 18
-datePublished:
+datePublished: 09.07.2023
-readTime:
+readTime: 5
-coverImage: ''
+coverImage: 18_angular-interview-what-is-higher-order-observable.webp
 ---

 One of the most common questions in Angular interviews is “_what is a Higher-Order Observable_”?